slatedocs/slate/source/includes/_PaymentTransactionValidation.md

 		</tr>
 		<tr>
 			<td>bco</td>
 			<td>ISO 3166 country code of the billing address of the transaction, encoded as a string.
-Default is "US."
+Default is <code>US</code>.
 Maximum length is three characters.</td>
 			<td>No</td>
 		</tr>